 The objective of HeKA is to develop methodologies, tools and their applications in clinics towards a learning health system, i.e., a health system that leverages clinical data collected to extract agilely and reliably novel medical knowledge that, in turn, continuously improves healthcare.
 We rely on the availability of EHRs (Electronic Health Records), clinical trials, cohorts and other linked data to develop models for stratification and prediction with the potential of improving the precision and the personalization of treatments, and in turn the quality of healthcare.

 With this objective, HeKA research activity follows 3 interdependent axes: (1) Patient phenotyping and representation learning, (2) Stochastic and data-driven predictive models for decision guiding, and (3) Designs of next generation clinical trials.

 Keywords: Data-driven medicine, Model-based medicine, Learning health system, Precision medicine, Knowledge acquisition, Representation learning, Predictive modelling, Next generation clinical trials, Small samples, Translational research, Electronic Health Records, Machine learning, Bayesian inference .

-HeKA is both a reference of the Egyptian godess of medicine and a acronym for Health data- and model- driven Knowledge Acquisition.
-HeKA is the follow-up of the Team 22 (Information Sciences to support Personalized Medicine) led by Prof. Anita Burgun at the “Centre de Recherche des Corderliers” (Inserm, Université de Paris).
+HeKA is both a reference of the Egyptian goddess of medicine and an acronym for Health data- and model- driven Knowledge Acquisition.
+HeKA is the follow-up of the Team 22 (Information Sciences to support Personalized Medicine) led by Prof. Anita Burgun at the “Centre de Recherche des Corderliers” (Inserm, Université Paris Cité).

 - Axis 1: Knowledge extraction and discovery from healthcare data